Is the Mountain Beetle Eating up the Lumber Industry?

 Homer, Alaska: 1993.
 Ed Berg, an ecologist, notices crunching sounds emanating from his 270-year-old Sitka spruce.
-Dendroctonus rufipennis, a.k.a. the Spruce beetle, killed 95 percent of Berg`s trees.
+Dendroctonus rufipennis, also known as the Spruce beetle, killed 95 percent of Berg`s trees.
 It also destroyed over 200 million regular Spruce, White spruce and Lutz spruce spread over four million acres of the Kenai National Wildlife Refuge.

-Victoria, BC (Canada.
-According to revised damage estimates, Dendroctonus ponderosae (mountain pine beetle) has chewed through an estimated 69,884 square miles (18.1 million hectares) of British Columbia forest [iii].
+Victoria, BC Canada.
+According to revised damage estimates, Dendroctonus ponderosae (MPB) has chewed through an estimated 69,884 square miles (18.1 million hectares) of British Columbia forest [iii].
 The Province of British Columbia expects that the MPB will destroy 80 percent of BC’s Lodgepole pine by 2013.

 Steamboat Springs, CO.
 The Desert Research Institute (DRI) reports that beetle-killed trees are releasing up to 20 percent more volatile organic compounds (VOCs) in state parks across the western United States.
 This would partially explain the extraordinary haze in US regional and national state parks.
-To date, experts estimate that the mountain pine beetle has impacted 1.5 million acres of Colorado’s forest alone.
+To date, experts estimate that the MPB has impacted 1.5 million acres of Colorado’s forest alone.